9 things that happen to your body when you try Cryotherapy

 9. White Blood Cell Counts Rise

 Cryotherapy produces a powerful immune system response.
-It causes the body to increase production of white blood cells, which not only helps in reducing inflammation but aids in boosting the overall immune system.
+It causes the body to increase the production of white blood cells, which not only helps in reducing inflammation but aids in boosting the overall immune system.
 Cryotherapy is also said to improve leptin levels, which are also connected to the immune system.

-With the many positive effects cryotherapy has on the body, it works in multiple ways to promote healing and athlete recovery, improve sleep, reduce pain, boost skin health, assist in weight loss, and more.
+With the many positive effects, cryotherapy has on the body, it works in multiple ways to promote healing and athlete recovery, improve sleep, reduce pain, boost skin health, assist in weight loss, and more.
 It’s recommended to book 2-3 sessions per week for optimum results.